 I’ll start with the basics, and hopefully inspire you to start looking at how Business Architecture will provide your ISO implementation some structure.
 You’ll successfully interconnect the processes with your organisational objectives and, as a result, you’ll achieve alignment – and your business goals – very quickly.

 Business architecture (BA) is a blueprint of the enterprise that “provides a common understanding of the organisation”.
 It’s also used to “align strategic objectives and tactical demands”.Object Management Group “What is Business Architecture”.

 To successfully build capacity and capability that is aligned with strategic objectives, a BA blueprint encompasses business processes, business information and governance structure.

 As such, a business architect focuses on critical motivational, operational and analysis frameworks that link these components of the enterprise together.

-So, how does BA assist in an ISO55001 Transformation?
+So, how does Business Architecture assist in an ISO 55001 Transformation?

-In many ways, BA is where business strategy, business design and Information and Communication Technologies (ICT) meet.
+In many ways, Business Architecture is where business strategy, business design and Information and Communication Technologies (ICT) meet.
 It will assist you in aligning all elements across multiple levels or business structures that are required to achieve your objective.

 Business Architecture optimises the likelihood of you achieving your objective by providing a business model proven to work.
 It’s a discipline for formalising processes, identifying competencies required and key performance indicators (KPI’s) that should be measured into governance, business processes and information.